-FULL PROPOSAL OR APPLICATION
+1. FULL PROPOSAL

 A FULL PROPOSAL is a document which requires the applicant to fill in details such as:

-- The research team - all team members with contact details and more
+- The research team - all team members with contact details.

-- More project details, objectives, description, motivation,
+- More project details, objectives, description, motivation, duration.

-- Funding of the project, other sources of funds, budgets per annum with expected income and expenses
+- Funding of the project, other sources of funds, budgets per annum with expected income and expenses.

 The Planning Committees have to be selective given the demands and priorities of the Red Meat Industry.
 Many other factors are considered when prioritising and evaluating projects.
 When a proposal is accepted, it will be recommended and presented to the RMRDSA Planning Committee for approval.
 Please take note that even at this stage a project may be turned down.
 Factors considered during funding, read more...

-Once the Planning Committee has approved the project, only then will the researcher be notified of their success, an Agreement will be drawn up between the Research Institute and the RMRDSA, before any funding will be released.
+Once the Planning Committee has approved the project, only then will the researcher be notified of their success.
+An Agreement will be drawn up between the Research Institute and the RMRDSA, before any funding will be released.

 - In certain cases your Full Proposal may be rejected because of many other reasons which may or may not be stated.
 Reasons may include, lack of funds, not a priority area, the project is similar to another project funded before etc.

 GET YOUR FORMS HERE